 This works super well right after a shower because your skin is still soft, or just before bed so the oil really has a long time to penetrate.

 Simple olive oil is quite a lovely DIY skin care ingredient, actually.
-Take a peaky at this post for 10 more ways to incorporate olive oil into your skin care routine.
+Take a peak at this post for 10 more ways to incorporate olive oil into your skin care routine.

-For day-to-day treatment, I really like this DIY Lavender Coconut Cuticle Balm.
+For day-to-day treatment to heal dry cuticles naturally, I really like this DIY Lavender Coconut Cuticle Balm.
 It just takes a few minutes to make, lasts a long time, and smells amazing!

 Massage a small amount of this into your cuticles whenever you need.
 It will instantly make them softer and less ragged-looking.
 I like to keep a small container next to the sink, and use a bit after every hand washing.